vzakharchenko/rtsp-samsung-tv/README.md

 # rtsp-samsung-tv

 ## Description
-Display  RTSP streams from IP Cameras on Samsung TV
+Display  RTSP streams from IP Cameras on Samsung smart TV (Tizen TV)

 # Features
  - use server to convert rtsp streams using ffmpeg